peter-mghendi/karata/README.md

 ### .NET Aspire

 > [!NOTE]
-> This project requires both the [.NET 10 SDK](https://get.dot.net/10) and the [.NET Aspire CLI](https://aspire.dev).
+> This method requires both the [.NET 10 SDK](https://get.dot.net/10) and the [.NET Aspire CLI](https://aspire.dev).
 >
 > PostgreSQL and Keycloak are provisioned automatically as Docker containers by Aspire, so no separate installation is required.

-The easiest way to run everything is to run the [Aspire AppHost](https://github.com/peter-mghendi/karata/blob/main/src/Karata.AppHost/AppHost.cs):
+The easiest way to run everything locally is to run the [Aspire AppHost](https://github.com/peter-mghendi/karata/blob/main/src/Karata.AppHost/AppHost.cs):

 ```shell
 git clone https://github.com/peter-mghendi/karata.git